gallaway-jp/jTokenA/README.md

 # mecab_android
-A Mecab (Japanese tokenizer) wrapper for the Android operating system written in native c++ and Kotlin
+A MeCab (Japanese tokenizer) wrapper for the Android operating system written in native c++ and Kotlin

 ## Installation